mendix/docs/content/partners/siemens/mendix-on-mindsphere.md

 ## 1 Introduction

-If you would like to offer your Mendix application within the MindSphere eco system to other MindSphere customers (multi-tenant) and, optionally, use MindSphere's hosting offering, then **Mendix on MindSphere** would be the right choice.
+If you would like to have full integration within MindSphere displaying your application on the MindSphere Launchpad, manage the user access via the MindSphere Settings app, achieve OEM based use cases via [subtenancy](https://developer.mindsphere.io/howto/howto-subtenant-management.html), or offer your Mendix application within the MindSphere eco system to other MindSphere customers (multitenancy), then **Mendix on MindSphere** is the right choice.

 ## 2 Mendix on MindSphere {#mendix-on-mindsphere}